codepath/android_guides/ActiveAndroid-Guide.md

 #### Defining Models

-First, we define our models:
+First, we define our models by annotating the class with the table mapping and the member variables with the column mapping:

 ```java
 import com.activeandroid.Model;